open-power/sbe-odyssey/public/src/import/public/hwp/generic/perv/cmdtable/README.md

    Same as `cmpbeq` except the jump is taken if the data does _not_ match.
  * `b label` - Unconditionally jump to `label`.
  * `fail errcode` - Unconditionally abort and return `errcode`.
+ * `wait param` - Introduces hardware delay of param*0.1 ms. wait 10 ---> wait for (10*0.1)ms = 1ms
+    Maximum delay we can give in WAIT statement is 1sec, i.e., the value of wait argument(/param) should be lesser(or equal to) 10000.

 # Building a command table